Częstochowa: Early modern period

 Częstochowa prospered in the late 15th and early 16th centuries, due to efforts of Sigismund I the Old, the future king of Polish–Lithuanian Commonwealth.
-At that time, Sigismund ruled the Duchy of Głogów, and frequently visited Częstochowa on his way to the Duchies of Silesia (1498, 1502, 1502, 1503, 1505, 1505, 1506).
+At that time, Sigismund ruled the Duchy of Głogów, and frequently visited Częstochowa on his way to the duchy (1498, 1502, 1502, 1503, 1505, 1505, 1506).
 In 1504, Częstochowa was granted the right to collect tolls on the Warta river bridge.
 In 1508, Częstochowa was allowed to organise one fair a year; in 1564, the number of fairs was increased to three annually, and in 1639 to six.
 In the year 1631, Częstochowa had 399 houses, but at the same time, several residents died in a plague, after which 78 houses were abandoned.

 In the first half of the 17th century, kings of the House of Vasa turned the Jasna Góra Monastery into a modern Dutch-style fortress.
 During the Swedish invasion of Poland in 1655, the monastery was one of the pockets of Polish resistance against the Swedish armies (for more information, see Siege of Jasna Góra).
 The town of Częstochowa was almost completely destroyed by Swedish soldiers.
 It has been estimated that the town lost 50% of the population, and 60% of houses.
 But the town suffered less severe destruction than nearby towns like Przyrów, Olsztyn and Mstów.
 It took several years for Częstochowa to recover from these extensive losses.
 As late as in the 1680s there still were ruined houses in the town.

 At the same time, the Jasna Góra Monastery prospered.
 On 27 February 1670 the wedding of King Michał Korybut Wiśniowiecki to Princess Eleonore of Austria took place here.
 In 1682 the celebration of the 300th anniversary of the Black Madonna of Częstochowa brought thousands of pilgrims from both Polish–Lithuanian Commonwealth and Silesia.
 The Jewish community in Częstochowa developed by about 1700.

 Kazimierz Pulaski and the Bar Confederation 1772 defence of Częstochowa.
 Painting by Chełmoński.